Subscribe!

 Meat Mitch Ribs

 These ribs will have your guests going back for seconds all night long.
-Award winning KC BBQnbsp; Meat Mitch ships across the world.
-They are finger licking good…but make sure to have some wet wipes too just in case.nbsp; Just wrap the ribs in foil and pop them in the oven for 35 minutes and you’re set!
+Award winning KC BBQ Meat Mitch ships across the world.
+They are finger licking good…but make sure to have some wet wipes too just in case.
+Just wrap the ribs in foil and pop them in the oven for 35 minutes and you’re set!

 IMG_6932.jpg